acoppes/acoppes/site/_posts/2026-03-29-design-decisions-when-building-games-using-ecs2.markdown

   <img src="/assets/ecs2/repairdrone-controller-inspector.png" />
 </div>

+_NOTE: in the core API there is no need to inherit MonoBehaviours, but the only implementation I have right now is based on that right now to take advantage of the Unity Editor and its serialization system for customization.
+At some point in the past I tried with lua implementation using MoonSharp but it was too early for lua at that time._

 This is super specific to this unit, it checks for targets to repair inside some range, if it finds one, it locks on a target and decides to move there, once it is close it activates a ray to repair the target, and then disables the ray for some time.
 In the game looks like this:

 <div style="text-align:center">